 The primary difference that exists between P.P.C.
 Traffic and ordinary Organic Traffic, is the cost.
 When it comes to Generating Traffic Through P.P.C.
 Advertising, as The Advertiser; you have made a small payment each time a user clicks on one of your Ads.

+On the other hand, All of The Leads and The Clicks that are Generated by Organic Traffic are Completely Free.

 P.P.C.
 Advertising can Generate A Lot Of Traffic Very Quickly, It can also add up fast and can become very expensive; if not managed correctly.

+When it comes to Generating Traffic From Your P.P.C.
+Campaign; there are Three Things That You Should Keep In Mind:

 P.P.C. is an Excellent Method for Marketing; which can create a large amount of buzz around a particular product or service very quickly.